 Carne molida is a ground meat dish popular in parts of the Caribbean, Latin America, and the Philippines.
 It’s known almost exclusively as carne molida in the Dominican Republic but it can be referred to as picadillo in other countries as well.

 Preparations and ingredients for carne molida vary but it’s typically made with ground meat – usually beef – cooked with tomato paste, onions, green peppers, olives, and a host of herbs and spices.
-It’s a versatile dish that can be paired with rice or used as a filling for empanadas, pastelitos, or kipes.
+It’s a versatile dish that can be paired with arroz blanco (white rice) or used as a filling for empanadas, pastelitos, or kipes.

 9. Pica Pollo